renovate-bot/GoogleCloudPlatform-_-cloud-run-pubsub-pull/README.md

 *   Create necessary service accounts
 *   Grant permissions
 *   Deploy the scaler service

-Notably, this command will not actually deploy the worker pool.
-Terraform support for Cloud Run worker pools is not launched yet.
-Follow the steps in the [Deploy in sidecar mode](#deploy) section below to actually deploy the worker pool.
-Make sure to set the shell variables in the [Configuration variables](#config) section above before running the `gcloud` commands.
+*   Deploy the worker as a Cloud Run worker pool

 #### Worker as a Cloud Run service